Endless Cookie: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on seven critics, indicating "generally favorable" reviews.

 Pat Mullen, writing for Point of View, praised the film's humour and eccentric animation.
 Carlos Aguilar, writing for Variety, wrote that Seth succeeded at showing the storytelling abilities of his brother and compared the structure and humour of the film to Adventure Time, Regular Show, and Rick and Morty.
 Jacob Oller gave the film a B rating in The A.V.
 Club.
+Robert Daniels, writing for The New York Times, praised the film's "rich oral history."

 Seth stated that his favourite scene in the film was when Peter was interrupted while telling a story about being stuck in his own trap.
 Cowper stated that her favourite scene was one involving a character throwing chickens onto the streets of Kensington Market.